Fred Bond

-Fred Gaines Bond Jr. (January 1, 1929 – June 1, 1997) was a tobacco industry representative and politician, associated with the Flue Cured Tobacco Stabilization Corporation (now the U.S. Tobacco Cooperative) and a three-term mayor of Cary, North Carolina.
+Fred Gaines Bond Jr. (January 1, 1929 – June 1, 1997) was an American politician and tobacco industry representative, associated with the Flue Cured Tobacco Stabilization Corporation (now the U.S. Tobacco Cooperative).
+He was a three-term mayor of Cary, North Carolina.

 When he died, Bond was hailed as a “founding father" of Cary.
 Koka Booth, a later mayor of Cary, said, "Whatever Cary was and whatever Cary will be was because of Fred Bond's leadership."

 Early life

 Bond was born in Elbert County, Georgia and was raised on a 102–acre cotton farm that also grew wheat, cantaloupe, watermelon, sweet potatoes, and food crops for the family's consumption.
 He graduated from Bowman High School in 1945, and then attended Abraham Baldwin Agricultural College where his uncle was a professor.
 At that time the institution was a junior college; Bond graduated in 1947.

 Next, he attended the University of Georgia where he studied agricultural economics.
 During the summers, he worked at a state agricultural experimental station in Tifton, Georgia that was studying the impact of insecticides on tobacco.
 In the spring of 1949, Bond was three–credit hours shy of graduating.
 With the university's consent, he took a job as an assistant county extension agent in Worth County, Georgia, while he completed his coursework by correspondence.